Hesburger

 Hesburger (colloquially known in Finland as Hese and in Estonia as Hess) is a fast food chain based in Turku, Finland.
-Today, it is the largest hamburger restaurant chain in Finland, Estonia, Latvia and Lithuania with a market share larger than that of U.S.-based rival McDonald's.
-It further operates in Ukraine, Germany and Bulgaria.
-Hesburger primarily purveys fast foods such as hamburgers, fries, salads and desserts.
+In 2008 it was the largest hamburger restaurant chain in Finland, Estonia, Latvia and Lithuania, with a market share larger than that of U.S.-based rival McDonald's.
+It further operates in Bulgaria, Germany, Poland, Romania, and Ukraine.
+Hesburger primarily purveys fast foods such as hamburgers, fried potatoes, salads and desserts.
 The company name is derived from the nickname of the founder, Heikki "Hese" Salmela.

-The company also operates Hesecafes, which sell pastries and specialty coffees, as well as hot dog outlets.
+The company also operates Hesecafes, which sell pastries and specialty coffees, and hot dog outlets.
 Some restaurants provide car wash services.